-- Racism and discrimination: targeting an identifiable group of people (or members of that group) with hateful or abusive comments.
-This includes generalizations about people based on (but not limited to) attributes such as race, nationality, ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics or disability. - 2.
-Inciting hate in any way towards another person or group. - Absence for three consecutive working days without notification to the Corporation or without acceptable reason. - Possession or use of firearms, weapons, or explosives on corporate property. - 5.
-Unauthorized use of recording devices or cameras. - Engaging in activities relating to outside employment during hours working for the Corporation. - Harassment of another employee or customer in any form and at any time, including but not limited to sexual advances, requests for sexual favors, or other unwelcome verbal or physical contact. - A supervisor/manager who fails to take action regarding an incident of harassment that they see or know about.
+- Absence for three consecutive working days without notification to the Corporation or without acceptable reason. - 2.
+Possession or use of firearms, weapons, or explosives on corporate property. - 3.
+Unauthorized use of recording devices or cameras. - 4.
+Engaging in activities relating to outside employment during hours working for the Corporation. - 5.
+Harassment of another employee or customer in any form and at any time, including but not limited to sexual advances, requests for sexual favors, or other unwelcome verbal or physical contact. - 6.
+A supervisor/manager who fails to take action regarding an incident of harassment that they see or know about. - Fraud, theft or misappropriation of corporate or customer funds or property.
+Falsifying any records, financial documents, logs or work-related notebooks. - 8.
+Uttering, publishing or distributing false, profane or malicious statements to or about another employee, customer or corporate location.

-- Fraud, theft or misappropriation of corporate or customer funds or property.
-Falsifying any records, financial documents, logs or work-related notebooks. - Uttering, publishing or distributing false, profane or malicious statements to or about another employee, customer or corporate location. - 11.
-Significant discourteous treatment of customers. - 12.
-Threatening or making threatening actions toward another employee or customer. - Knowingly making false statements, including material omission, on personnel or other MBLL records. - 14.
-Willfully or negligently damaging or defacing corporate records, corporate property or property of other persons (including, but not limited to, employees, customers and visitors). - 15.
-Soliciting, procuring or engaging in any unethical conduct. - 16.
-Violation of the Employee Gaming Policy. - Fraudulent behavior, including collusion with other employees or customers in order to commit an illegal offence. - Violation of the Drug, Alcohol and Substance Misuse Policy. - 19.
-Fighting or using physical force against another person, except in the line of duty. - 20.
+- 9. Significant discourteous treatment of customers. - 10.
+Threatening or making threatening actions toward another employee or customer. - Knowingly making false statements, including material omission, on personnel or other MBLL records. - 12.
+Willfully or negligently damaging or defacing corporate records, corporate property or property of other persons (including, but not limited to, employees, customers and visitors). - 13.
+Soliciting, procuring or engaging in any unethical conduct. - 14.
+Violation of the Employee Gaming Policy. - 15.
+Fraudulent behavior, including collusion with other employees or customers in order to commit an illegal offence. - 16.
+Violation of the Drug, Alcohol and Substance Misuse Policy. - 17.
+Fighting or using physical force against another person, except in the line of duty. - 18.
 Knowingly failing to comply with all applicable laws and legislative requirements.